Our Services

 The humanistic approach is based on the fundamental ideals of unconditional positive regard and self-actualisation.
 This doesn’t mean that these are the therapist’s only tools.
 Therapists possess the skills to unravel complex issues and comprehend the broader context, although therapy sessions are client led.
 This approach is especially beneficial in situations where there is a sense of shame, remorse, or when a client is finding it difficult to demonstrate self-compassion, which is crucial for the process of healing.

-Gestalt therapy is a branch of the humanistic approaches in that it seeks to liberate individuals from obstacles that hinder their genuine expression, fulfilment, and growth.
+Gestalt therapy was developed by German psychiatrist Fritz Perls.
+It's focus is to liberate individuals from obstacles that hinder their genuine expression, fulfilment, and growth.
 It strives to help clients become more fully and creatively alive.

 Experiential Dynamic Therapy is a combination of art and science that allows for the investigation of themes like love, meaning, and existential purpose.
 This approach condenses the most efficient components of psychodynamic techniques into a more focused strategy to facilitate transformation.
 Verbal communication being insufficient, transformation also requires a deeper integration of change that is experienced on an emotional level which emphasises our conscious and unconscious interactions with ourselves and others.
 This is a relatively directive approach so the therapist does not adopt a passive role but rather actively engages and collaborates in the process.